 - Some problems are too big to carry alone.
 Suicide is one of them.
 Let us help you.

-Some signs that a friend may be thinking about suicide include:
+Signs that a friend may be thinking about suicide

 - A change in typical patterns like eating, sleeping, or hanging out with friends.

 - Some people will do things to try to numb their painful feelings such as drinking more alcohol, using drugs, or engaging in more risky behaviors.

 - People contemplating suicide may make statements like, “I can’t go on", “I just wish I could disappear", or “I wish I wouldn’t wake up".

 - They may engage in behaviors like giving away prized possessions or writing goodbye letters.

 If you are seeing these signs, encourage your friend to come to the Counseling Center for a mental health check up.
 If your friend will not come to the Counseling Center but continues to act or talk in ways that suggest he or she might be at risk for suicide, please call us so we can give you more individualized help.

 Our business hours are 8:00am - 5:00pm Monday through Friday.

 If it is after hours or a weekend and your friend is making threats about suicide, please contact our after hours service by calling the Counseling Center at (828)262-3180 and select the option to speak with the counselor on call.

 If classes are not in session, call the Watauga County Sheriff's Dispatch at (828)264-3761 and ask to speak to the emergency clinician for Daymark Recovery Services, Inc. The emergency clinician will return your phone call and offer assistance.